Quantum Multiplexer Simplification for State Preparation: Multiplexers Simplification

-The \textit{RepetitionVerify} function, shown in Algorithm~\ref{alg:3}, verifies if one repetition is valid by comparing each pair of operators with a distance $d$ between them.
-If all of these pairs are identical, the repetition for this pattern is consistent.
-Operators marked for removal are flagged as null without changing the array size.

-In the example in Figure \ref{fig:angle_tree}, we conclude that the repetition search is successful.
-When searching for repetitions at the last level of the tree, we note that for a distance $d = 2$ from the first operator, the multiplexer operators start to repeat.
-Since $d$ is a power of 2, the multiplexer simplification is possible.
-The repetition patterns "h-i-h-i" and "j-k-j-k" with a size of $2d = 4$ appear in the multiplexer list of size 8.
-We traverse both occurrences to verify if all operators at a distance of 2 are identical, marking all repeated operators to the right.
-If all occurrences are confirmed, we establish the separability.
-For $d = 2$, the control at position $4 - \log_2(d) - 1 = 2$ is eliminated.
-So, we create a new multiplexer containing only the unmarked operators and the controls not eliminated.
+Algorithm~\ref{alg:1} shows the \simplify function that implements the proposed multiplexer simplification.
+The operators of each multiplexer (level of abstract tree) are stored in an array.
+Line~\ref{line:rep_search} identifies repetitions in the multiplexer and returns the unnecessary controls and the indexes of the repeated operators that must be removed of the multiplexer.
+If the set deleted\_operators is not empty, Line~\ref{line:remove_ops} creates the simplified\_mux removing the unnecessary operators of mux.
+Algorithm 1 returns the unnecessary controls and the simplified multiplexer.

+Algorithm~\ref{alg:2} describes \RepetitionSearch function that receives a multiplexer and the index of target qubit of the multiplexer (for instance, see Fig.~\ref{fig:angle_tree}, where the target\_qubit of each multiplexer is at the right side of the multiplexer gates).
+The positions of the multiplexer whose indexes $d$ are a power of two are traveled by the loop in line~\ref{line:for_power2} to find an operator identical to the first one (mux[0] == mux[d]).
+If a repeated operator is found, Line~\ref{line:call_repetition_verify} call the function \RepetitionVerify that returns the set deleted\_set with indexes of the unnecessary operators.
+If delete\_set is not empty, lines 10-12 include target\_qubit + \lg(d) + 1 in the list removed\_controls and the values in delete\_set into deleted\_controls.

+The \RepetitionVerify function verifies if the multiplexer mux can be split into $len(mux) / (2 * d)$ sequential partitions, where the operators in the first half of each partition are equal to the second half.
+If the two halves of all partitions are equal, the list of indexes of the second half of the partitions are returned.

 The total cost of the multiplexer simplification is linearithmic in terms of the size of the multiplexer.
-In Algorithm \ref{alg:1}, we make a copy of the array in line 4, which has a linear cost relative to the array size.
-The initialization of a set of control qubits indexes has a cost logarithmic, given that the number of controls of a multiplexer with size $N$ is equal to $\log_2{N}$.
-The loop in line 10 traverses this set and has a logarithmic cost too.
-In turn, the removal of marked operators has a linear cost.
-So, the total cost in the worst case to the simplification of one multiplexer is given by $O(2N + 2\log_2{N} + C_{Search})$, where $C_{Search}$ is the cost of Algorithm \ref{alg:2}.
+In the worst case, Algorithm \ref{alg:1} calls \RepetitionSearch one time and the removal of marked operators has a linear cost.
+So, the total cost for the simplification of one multiplexer is given by $O(N + C_{repetition\_search})$, where $C_{repetition\_search}$ is the cost of function \RepetitionSearch in Algorithm~\ref{alg:2}.
 The call to the function in Algorithm \ref{alg:2} is the main contribution to the total time complexity, as explained below.